Roshen98/8X8_Tic_Tac_Toe/README.md

 The program detects when an illegal move has been entered and requires the human to re-enter a valid move, for example, trying to place on a non-empty space, or out of bounds.

-NOTE: The game ends on either you or the AI gets four pieces in a row or column but not diagonally.
+NOTE: The game ends either because you or the AI has four pieces in a row or column but not diagonally.